This course is only available for students in the BA International Studies.

 Attending lectures and tutorials is compulsory.
 If you are not able to attend a lecture or tutorial, please inform the tutor of the course.
 Being absent without notification can result in a lower grade or exclusion from the final exam or essay.

-Young-lob Chung, South Korea in the Fast Lane: Economic Development and Capital Formation, WH Smith, 2006.
+Chung, Y. (2006) South Korea in the Fast Lane: Economic Development and Capital Formation (Oxford: Oxford University Press).

 Registration Studeren à la carte and Contractonderwijs